MateuszNaKodach/HeroesOfDomainDrivenDesign.EventSourcing.Ruby/README.md

 This project probably won't be fully-functional HOMM3 engine implementation, because it's done for educational purposes.
 If you'd like to talk with me about mentioned development practices fell free to contact on [linkedin.com/in/mateusznakodach/](https://www.linkedin.com/in/mateusznakodach/).

+I'm focused on domain modeling on the backend, but I've also played around with Rails app frontend using Hotwire.

 ## 🚀 How to run the project locally?

 1. `cd heroesofddd_rails_application`